getoutreach/conrad/README.md

 1) It must respond to `call` whether that be as a Proc, lambda, class, or instance of something.
 Note: instances will not be regenerated on every call; a single instance would be shared across the Recorder's, and by extension the script's, lifetime.
 2) That `call` method should return a new Hash for the next processor.

+You may also halt the processing flow by having any processor `throw :halt_conrad_processing`.
+This will discard the audit event and stop processing at that point.

 #### Included Processors

 * `AddTimestamp` - Adds a `:timestamp` attribute to your event in either seconds or milliseconds since the epoch.